HydroFirn: A numerical model for large-scale multidimensional firn hydrology: Continuum Model Formulation

 \subsection{Constitutive Relations}

 The volumetric flux of water relative to ice, $\textbf{q}$, can be written using extended Darcy's law,

 where $\Ki$ is the absolute permeability (m$^2$) which is a function of porosity $\porosity$ (i.e., the ratio of void volume to the bulk volume: $\porosity=\phi_w+\phi_g =1-\phi_i$), $p$ is water pressure (Pa), $\mu$ is the viscosity of water (Pa$\cdot$s) and $\textbf{g}$ is the acceleration due to gravity vector (m/s$^2$).
 The relative permeability for multi-phase flow $k_{rw}$ displays complex hysteresis \citep{blunt2017multiphase}, but here we only consider the simplest case with power law dependence.
 The relative permeability of the water phase, $k_{rw}$, is a function of the water saturation, $s_w$, which is the ratio of water phase volume to void volume, i.e., $s_w= \phi_w/(1-\phi_i)$.
 We assume that the water phase becomes immobile below a certain residual water saturation, $s_{w r}$.
-Similarly the gas phase becomes immobile below the residual gas saturation.
+Similarly the gas phase becomes immobile below the residual gas saturation, i.e., zero for firn.
 As a result, the two-phase fluid flow of both gas and water phases is restricted to regions where $s_{wr}<s_w<1$.
 We will refer to regions with $s_w=1$ as saturated in the remainder of this paper.

-The residual water saturation during drainage has been estimated to be approximately 0.07 from lysimeter \citep{colbeck1976analysis} and calorimeter \citep{coleou1998irreducible} techniques.
-However, as the ice is water-wet with a near-zero contact angle at the ice-water-air interface \citep{knight1971experiments}, the residual water saturation during saturation rise (imbibition) is zero due to hysteresis in the relative permeability-capillary pressure curve \citep{carlson1981simulation,blunt2017multiphase}.
-Furthermore, we refer to the region where the porosity $\phi$ becomes less than or equal to the cut-off porosity $\phi_c \sim 0$ as the impermeable ice layer (gray region bounded by blue dashed lines in Figure~\ref{fig:potato_diagram}).
-The cut-off porosity is typically $\phi_c\sim 0.094$ corresponding to a density of 830 kg/m$^3$ \citep{cuffey2010physics}.
+{Next we discuss the observed values of residual saturation and cut-off porosity before assigning their values in the model.} The residual water saturation during drainage has been estimated to be approximately 0.07 {m$^3$/m$^3$} from lysimeter \citep{colbeck1976analysis} and calorimeter \citep{coleou1998irreducible} techniques.
+However, as the ice is water-wet with a near-zero contact angle at the ice-water-air interface \citep{knight1971experiments}, the residual water saturation during saturation rise (imbibition) is zero due to hysteresis in the relative permeability-capillary pressure curve \citep{carlson1981simulation,blunt2017multiphase}. {Therefore, a fixed value of residual water saturation $s_{wr}$ is not accurate for both imbibition and drainage processes.} Furthermore, we refer to the region where the porosity $\phi$ becomes less than or equal to the cut-off porosity {$\phi_c$} as the impermeable ice layer (gray region bounded by blue dashed lines in Figure~\ref{fig:potato_diagram}).
+The cut-off porosity is typically {observed to be $\phi_c= 0.094$} corresponding to a density of 830 kg/m$^3$ \citep{cuffey2010physics}.

 Next, we assume the problem is gravity dominated in unsaturated regions \citep{colbeck1972theory}, such that the spatial variability in the capillary pressure (i.e., the difference between the water and air pressure) is negligible at the problem length scales \cite[e.g., ][]{Smith1983,shadab2022analysis,shadab2024hyperbolic,shadab2025unified}.
 As a result, the pressure of the water phase in the unsaturated regions becomes a constant, equal to the reference gas pressure, i.e., $p=0$ \citep{colbeck1972theory,shadab2022analysis}.
 Applying this assumption to Equation \eqref{eq:darcy-full} eliminates the pressure term in unsaturated regions.
 The volumetric flux of water, $\textbf{q}$, then takes the gravity-driven form in unsaturated regions given by